IEA-Paris/PPIAS/content/articles/Keynote 8.md

   picture: ''
   picture_copyright: ''
   reference: ''
-abstract: Keynote 8 WPRN21 Conference
+abstract: Keynote  presentation by Enrique Fatas and Paulius Yamin during the WPRN21 conference in Paris on December 10th 2021
 picture: ''
 picture_copyright: ''
-yt: ''
+yt: IxE1RFZSJZk
 highlight: false
 bibliography: "/documents-exportes4.json"

 ---
 ## In Science We Should Trust (controlling for the Social Desirability Bias)

-Keynote 8 WPRN21 Conference
+Keynote  presentation by Enrique Fatas and Paulius Yamin during the WPRN21 conference in Paris on December 10th 2021

-<Youtube yt="XXXXX" caption ="Keynote 8"></Youtube>
+<Youtube yt="IxE1RFZSJZk" caption ="Keynote 8 : In Science We Should Trust (controlling for the Social Desirability Bias) by Enrique Fatas"></Youtube>